jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 still insufficient
 Over the past six months, we found users reported phishing attempts only 11\.3% of the time.
-While no action is better than clicking, reporting phishingattempts would be best to help security teams identify incoming threats.
+While no action is better than clicking, reporting phishing

+attempts would be best to help security teams identify incoming threats.
 Source: Microsoft Defender for Office 365 attack simulation training data